Major revisions to the South Korean Patent Act (KPA) came into effect on April 20, 2022.

 Relaxed requirements for reviving lapsed rights in Korea

-There are no remedies available or restoration of rights when an applicant has failed to comply with the deadlines for PCT nationalization or for claiming priority based on the Paris Convention.
-The request for the remedy or completion of the missed procedures must be completed within 2 months of the date on which the “justifiable reason” ceases to exist.
-In addition to that, it must be made within 1 year after the expiry of the deadline that was not observed.
+There are no remedies, however, available or restoration of rights when an applicant has failed to comply with the deadlines for PCT nationalization or for claiming priority based on the Paris Convention.
+The request for the remedy or completion of the missed procedures must be completed within two months of the date on which the “justifiable reason” ceases to exist.
+In addition to that, it must be made within one year after the expiry of the deadline that was not observed.

 If you would like a consultation with our attorney from the IP team, please schedule a call at: Schedule a Call with an Attorney.